 A strong, consistent brand makes your channel look professional and memorable.
 This includes your channel name, your profile picture, and your channel banner.
 It also extends to the look and feel of your video thumbnails, using consistent fonts, colors, and layouts.
 When someone sees one of your thumbnails, they should instantly recognize it as yours.
 A cohesive brand identity builds trust and helps you stand out from the crowd.

-21. Promote Your Videos on Other Social Platforms
+21. Share Your Videos on Other Social Media Platforms

 Don't rely on YouTube alone to bring you viewers.
 Share your new videos across all your social media platforms, like Instagram, Facebook, and TikTok.
 Instead of just posting the link, create a short, engaging teaser clip or a compelling graphic to pique interest.
 Tell your followers what the video is about and why they should watch it.
 Cross-promoting your content is essential for driving your existing followers from other platforms to your YouTube channel and encouraging them to subscribe.